 Task Force Members

-The Task Force members are community leaders incuding students, parents, staff, administration, and board members.
-All are committed to tackle harassment and bullying head-on and to recommend best practices to ensure all Santa Clara Unified School District students are safe.
+The Task Force members are community leaders including students, parents, staff, administration, and board members.
+All are committed to tackle harassment, discrimination, and bullying head-on and to recommend best practices to ensure all Santa Clara Unified School District students are safe.
 If you are interested in joining the Task Force for the 2019-2020 school year, please contact Peggy Bittick at email@example.com.